LearnCube/virtualclassroomclient/AUTH.md

   "exp": 1626254079
 }
 ```
-The ***Signature*** is the consists of the header and payload, encrypted with your Learcube Private Key using the algorithm contained in the header.
+The ***Signature*** consists of the header and payload, encrypted with your Learcube Private Key using the algorithm contained in the header.

 The end result is three Base64-URL strings separated by dots.
 The HTTP response from your auth endpoint must have a 200 status code and return the token in a valid JSON object with `token` as the key.